The Bankrate promise

 Intro APR winner: Discover it® Secured Credit Card

-Neither card offers an introductory APR on purchases, but the Discover it® Secured Credit Card has an introductory balance transfer offer of 10.99 percent for the first six months of card ownership (followed by a 27.74 percent variable APR), making it the winner in this category.
+Neither card offers an introductory APR on purchases, but the Discover it® Secured Credit Card has an introductory balance transfer offer of 10.99 percent for the first six months of card ownership (followed by a 28.24% variable APR), making it the winner in this category.
 This could prove beneficial if you have high-interest balances from other credit cards, giving you a chance to pay less in interest while knocking out debt.

-Why should you get the Capital One Platinum Secured?
+Why you should get the Capital One Platinum Secured

 The Capital One Platinum Secured is worth it for those looking for a low security deposit threshold, putting it within reach for more potential users and giving you the chance to start building credit with a secured card.
 Paying off the card each month not only helps you avoid substantial interest rate fees, but it also gives you a solid chance at rebuilding or establishing credit.